Assessing Your Risk Tolerance: Why It Matters in Investing – Contact Tim Now!

-After you receive your score, I can transfer it to an asset allocation mapping system to convert your score to a portfolio.
+After you receive your score, I can transfer it to FinaMetrica’s® asset allocation mapping system to convert your score to a portfolio.
 I then use fi360’s proposal report to compare your current assets to the portfolio generated from your risk tolerance score.

-*Diversification, rebalancing, and asset allocation strategies do not assure a profit or protect against loss.
-These are the opinions of financial advisor Tim Hayes and not necessarily those of Cambridge Investment Research.
+These are the opinions of Financial Advisor Tim Hayes and not necessarily those of Cambridge Investment Research.
 They are for informational purposes only and should not be construed or acted upon as individualized investment advice.